-An ESOP (Employee Stock Ownership Plan) is an attractive way to access the personal wealth currently trapped in the shares of Florida’s privately owned businesses and share the wealth with the employees that helped create that business.
+An ESOP (Employee Stock Ownership Plan) is an attractive way to access the personal wealth currently trapped in the shares of privately owned businesses and share the wealth with the employees who helped create that business.

 What is an ESOP?